Aeroflot Flight 1802

 Aeroflot Flight 1802 (Рейс 1802 Аэрофлота Reys 1802 Aeroflota) was a commercial flight from Vinnytsia to Moscow that crashed after the rudder deflected sharply and the propellers feathered on 15 May 1976.
 All 52 passengers and crew aboard the aircraft perished in the crash.

 Aircraft

 The aircraft involved in the accident was an Antonov An-24RV, registered CCCP-46534 to Aeroflot.
-The aircraft rolled off the final assembly line February 27, 1975.
+The aircraft rolled off the final assembly line on February 27, 1975.
 In the aircraft's service life it accumulated 2,996 flight hours and 2,228 pressurization cycles.

 Crew

 Six crew members were aboard the flight.
 The cockpit crew consisted of: